JayrodHarv/3DAnimatedChristmasTree/README.md

 ### [3D Animated Christmas Tree](https://youtu.be/L4ZAIFt4BIo)

+## External Python Libraries Used (Must be installed to use this program)
+board, neopixel, argparse, numpy, matplotlib, cv2, tkinter

 ## User Guide
 First off, in order to use my code, you will have had to build your own tree.
 If you wish to do so, take the above video as a guide for how to do it.
 The video doesn't cover most of the wiring, but just know that I used pin 12 (GPIO 18) for the data wire and pin 6 (Ground) for the gound wire connections to the lights from the Raspberry Pi.